darkroomengineering/hamo/README.md

 ## Introduction

-`hamo` means hook in Latin, this package is a collection of custom React hooks.
+`hāmō` means hook in Latin, this package is a collection of custom React hooks.

-🚧 This package is not stable, API might change at any time 🚧

 ## Setup